Financial Transaction Processing NAICS 522320

 • Stablecoins, digital currencies designed to maintain a fixed value by pegging to assets like the US dollar, are drawing attention across the banking industry, but actual adoption remains limited.
 According to American Banker, only 2% of financial institutions have launched one, 2% are piloting, and 4% plan to do so, while 70% are still in early discussions or haven’t considered it.
 Larger regional and national banks lead activity, with 6% having launched or piloted a stablecoin, while 24% of community banks have opted out entirely.
 Credit unions show more openness, with 43% in early talks.
 About 15% of institutions are offering or planning to offer digital wallets or custodial services for cryptocurrencies like Bitcoin and Ether, and 12% for stablecoins.
 Around one in ten are enabling or preparing to enable crypto or stablecoin transactions.
 Overall, stablecoin and digital-asset adoption remain in early stages but are gaining traction among larger banks.

-• Financial transaction processing industry employment stayed flat in April 2025 as AI plays an increasingly larger role to play in the industry and displacing some workers.
+• Financial transaction processing industry employment stayed throughout 2025 as AI played an increasingly larger role in the industry and displaced some workers.
 Research from International Data Processing predicts that the financial services industry will spend $632 billion by 2028, of which financial transaction processing will account for 20%.
 Fraud detection has emerged as the primary benefit of AI.
 Mastercard asserts that last year it used AI to protect about 125 billion payment transactions, a scale that wasn’t previously possible.
 Automation is also a key benefit of AI with industry players able to simplify tedious accounting and compliance tasks and speed up transaction processing.
 J.P.
 Morgan predicts AI’s next application will be embedded finance, which is the inclusion of payment systems into non-financial apps and services.

 Industry Revenue